ismasan/ismaelcelis.com/content/posts/what-do-commands-do-in-event-sourcing.md

 ![ES domain tracks changes](/images/2024/what-do-commands-do/stackexchange-comment.png)

 It's not that pushing side-effects to the infrastructure layer is just a matter of convenience.
-It's that an event-sourced domain is defined by the state changes is track, not the operations it performs.
+It's that an event-sourced domain is defined by the state changes it tracks, not the operations it performs.
 The entire domain is nothing but a big state machine (and command handlers are just the state guards?)

 To be clear, it was always clear to me that events in Event Sourcing define state machines.
 But I always assumed that command handlers sat on top of that and mostly encapsulated entire capabilities including side-effects.